tuadiel6/Reflective-EMF-REST-API/README.md

 # SCENARIO-BASED TESTING TO EVALUATE THE APPROACH
 Inspired by scenario-based testing we defined a set of scenarios to evaluate our approach in terms of effectiveness.
 Each scenario covers several steps, that are used to ensure that every single functionality of a system is working as expected.
 Scenario S1 represents the initial model, while scenarios S2-S8 are mutations of S1.
+Additionally, a demo video is also provided at the following link: [Demo Video] (https://www.youtube.com/watch?v=3eRj2T6TQsc)
 ## Scenario S1: Load a model

 | Id| Category| Scenario| Endpoint| Expected Results| Observed Results|